malthejorgensen/blagblogblag.com/_posts/2013-06-23-buying-things-online.md

 I bought something off the site I was worried that it was a scam.
 This is a story of worry, research and a leap of faith._

-So I was going buy a drawing tablet, like [the ones from Wacom](http://www.wacom.com/products/pen-displays/cintiq/cintiq-13hd).
+So I was planning to buy a drawing tablet, like [the ones from Wacom](http://www.wacom.com/products/pen-displays/cintiq/cintiq-13hd).
-After researching a little I found that cheaper alternatives are now available – possibly because some of Wacom's patents have expired.
+However, after researching a little I found out that today (as opposed to a
+    couple of years ago when I last checked) cheaper are alternatives available – possibly because some of Wacom's patents have expired.
 These alternatives are made by two companies called Yiynova and Bosto.
-After reading some reviews and viewing a lot of videos demonstrating these tablets I decided to go for the _Bosto kingtee 19-mb_.
+After reading some reviews and viewing a lot of videos demonstrating the tablets I decided to go for the _Bosto kingtee 19-mb_.

 But I needed it shipped to Denmark at a reasonable price – so where was I going to get that?
 I found [bosto-tablet.com] which looks quite nice.
-But the site isn't really mentioned anywhere – so how could I know that it was run by the manufacturer or a legitimate reseller?
+But the site isn't really mentioned anywhere on the net – so how could I know that it was run by the manufacturer or a legitimate reseller?
 That it wasn't a scam?

-The site has a list of recent customers with date of purchase and model number.
+The site is very plain, and doesn't really give a lot of information, about who runs the shop and where it's located.
+The site also has a list of recent customers with date of purchase and model number.
-At the time the table didn't show the DHL tracking as it does now, which makes it seem a bit more legit.
-And if you're already suspicious of the site it comes off as baiting device: "_Hey look, we're legit – just go ahead and buy something already._"
+(At the time the table didn't show the DHL tracking as it does now)
+If you're already suspicious of the site this list comes off as a baiting device, as you don't normally see such lists on larger webshops.
+The list is basically yelling: "_Hey look, we're legit – just go ahead and buy something already!_", which is coincidentally also what you would want to do if you were luring people into a scam.

 [bosto-tablet.com]: http://bosto-tablet.com